avikds/Kaggle-Notebooks-Avik/README.md

 - Reinforce concepts by revisiting solved exercises
 - Build a consistent learning habit through practical work
 - Share my approach with others who are also learning

 ---

+## 🚀 Next Steps
+I plan to extend this repository with more Kaggle courses, including:
+- Advanced SQL
+- Geospatial Analysis
+- Feature Engineering
+- Intro to Deep Learning
+- Computer Vision

+---